Omicron02/Emotion-Detector-Using-Voice-as-an-Input/README.md

-# Emotion Detector Using Voice as in Input
+# Emotion Detector Using Voice as an Input

 The aim of the project is to analyze the user's voice and determine their mood which can then be used for various purposes.